nrfconnect/Asset-Tracker-Template/docs/common/customization.md

        X(TIMER_CHAN,		int)
    ```

-4. Implement a handler for the new events in the subscriber module (e.g., in the main module's state machine in `running_run`):
+4. Implement a handler for the new events in the subscriber module (for example, in the main module's state machine in `running_run`):
    ```c
    if (state_object->chan == &POWER_CHAN) {
        struct power_msg msg = MSG_TO_POWER_MSG(state_object->msg_buf);